igl00/gw2events/README.md

 #Guild Wars 2 World Boss Timer

+##To Do
+* Add different cmd colors.
+Red for active and yellow for upcoming
+* Implement UI

 ##Input
 ####**_"timed_bosses.json"_**
 A file containing the timed bosses details and UTC spawn times in the following format: